john-blaine/algorithmDesign/README.md

 Algorithm design with ToyProblems

-My solutions for toy problem algorithms written in Javascript for the Browser.
+My solutions for toy problem algorithms written in Javascript for the Browser and Python, using pipenv for the virtual environment.

 Requirements

-This suite requires node.
+This suite requires node and python.

 Installation